Streamcrypt/Ethernaut-Reports/Level1_Fallback.md

 * Or remove ownership assignment from `receive()` entirely and rely on `contribute()` for ownership changes.

-# How i audited on ethernaut via console interaction
+## How to audit on fallback level via console interaction

 ```js
 await contract.contribute({value: toWei("0.0002")})